Simulated Interactive Debugging: Pilot User Study

+\paragraph{Prototype} We realize our study prototype as a VS Code IDE extension.
+Our concept is language-agnostic; however, due to the programming courses at our institution, we decided to first focus on supporting Python.
+It provides two core features for the assisted debugger: the automatic setting of breakpoints (based on SBFL with FauxPy~\cite{rezaalipour2024fauxpy}) and a chat interface providing tailored debugging hints.
+The chat interface connects the participant with an LLM-powered chatbot using OpenAI gpt-3.5-turbo.
+Note that in the implementation of our current prototype, we focused only on the debugging use case.

 \paragraph{Experiment Structure} The study started with a short briefing, the IRB signing, and the completion of a profiling survey.
-Then, we spent 15 minutes for providing an introduction to the topic of debugging and for demonstrating the features of our tool.
+Then, we provided a 15-minute introduction into debugging and for demonstrating the tool's features.
 Afterwards, the participants had 40 minutes to solve two coding tasks.
-The tasks originate from LeetCode and represent programming tasks of medium difficulty that should not overwhelm or underwhelm the students.
-Both were provided with pre-existing buggy solutions, along with corresponding passing and failing test cases.
-In the first task, named \textit{maxOperations}~\cite{leetcode_maxOperations}, the participants have to fix an algorithm that is supposed to calculate the maximum number of times, to pick two numbers from a given array whose sum equals the parameter $k$.
+The tasks originate from LeetCode and are of medium difficulty that should not overwhelm or underwhelm the students.
+Both were provided with pre-existing buggy solutions, along with corresponding passing and failing tests.
+In the first task, named \textit{maxOperations}~\cite{leetcode_maxOperations}, the participants have to fix an algorithm that is supposed to calculate the maximum number of times to pick two numbers from a given array whose sum equals the parameter $k$.
 In the second task, named \textit{longestOnes}~\cite{leetcode_longestOnes}, the participants have to fix the algorithm that is supposed to compute the maximum number of consecutive 1's in a binary array if one can flip at most $k$ 0's.
-The participants had first to understand the task's description, then find the errors in the provided solution, and finally provide a modified implementation that passes all test cases.
-To remember the available assisted debugging features, we also provided each participant with a handout describing a possible workflow to solve the tasks (see replication artifact\footnote{\textit{Please contact the corresponding author to request the replication artifact.}}).
-We informed the participants that the chatbot's hints might not be entirely accurate.
+The participants first had to understand the task's description, find the errors in the provided solution, and finally modify the program to pass all tests.
+We provided a handout with a possible workflow to solve the tasks with the available assisted debugging features (see artifact).
+We informed the participants that the generated hints might not be entirely accurate.
 In the end, the participants were asked to complete a usability questionnaire~\cite{brooke1996sus} and a post-task survey.
 The study was timed for 70 minutes, and the participants were compensated with 30 SGD.